xjp99v5/VINS-Fisheye/README.md

 # VINS-Fisheye

+This project is a continous updated Fisheye version of [VINS-Fisheye].

+*Update 2021.04.13*
+In line 45 changed to
+        """
+        find_package(OpenCV 3.4 REQUIRED
+        NO_MODULE #Should be optional, tells CMake to use config mode PATHS /usr/local # Tells CMake to look here NO_DEFAULT_PATH #and don't look anywhere else
+        )
+        """

+# VINS-Fisheye
 This repository is a Fisheye version of [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) with GPU and Visionworks acceleration.
 It can run on Nvidia TX2 in real-time, also provide depth estimation based on fisheye.

 Only stereo visual-inertial-odometry is supported for fisheye cameras now.
 Loop closure module for fisheye camera will release later.